 - First Candle (formerly the SIDS Alliance) is a national nonprofit health organization that unites parents, caregivers, and researchers nationwide with government, business, and community service groups to advance infant health and survival.
 First Candle provides information on SIDS and safe sleep to new and expecting parents as well as grief-related information and services for those who have lost a child.

-- The Maternal and Child Health Bureau (MCHB)within the Health Resources and Services Administration (HRSA) aims to improve the health of mothers, children, and families through support of programs that assure access to quality care and provide assistance for those who want to apply for support services and programs, such as Medicaid, among other functions.
-The MCHB provides SIDS-related information to those who run state and local programs in addition to service-related information.
+- The Maternal and Child Health Bureau (MCHB) within the Health Resources and Services Administration (HRSA) aims to improve the health of mothers, children, and families through support of programs that assure access to quality care and provide assistance for those who want to apply for support services and programs, such as Medicaid, among other functions.
+MCHB supports the National Action Partnership to Promote Safe Sleep (NAPPSS) , a coalition working to develop and implement a practical action plan to make safe infant sleep a national norm.

-In addition, the following groups and organizations conduct activities related to promoting safe sleep for infants and reducing infant mortality.
+In addition, the following groups and organizations (listed in alphabetical order by name) conduct activities related to promoting safe sleep for infants and reducing infant mortality.
 Please note that some of these links do not provide additional information on SIDS or safe sleep, but rather take the user to information about the organizations.

 - The American Academy of Pediatrics (AAP)